huister/Field-Day-Hands-On-Lab/examplelab1/examplelab1.rst

   How much memory is allocated to each CVM?

-8. Click the **gear** icon, scroll through the Settings on the left, select SSL Certificate, and complete the table below:
+8. Click the **gear** icon, scroll through the Settings on the left, select SSL Certificate, and take note of the following:

+a.
 Key Type:
+b.
 Signing Algorithm:
+c.
+Expiry Dates:

 9. Click the magnifying glass found at the top right of the Prism window.